Rat Temple, Karni Mata, Bikaner

-What to see in Bikaner and the curious Temple of Rats
+What to see in Bikaner and the unbelievable Temple of Rats

 Bikaner was our first stop in the province of Rajasthan.
 The city has more than half a million inhabitants and is located in the center-north of Rajasthan, in the heart of the Thar desert, and it is famous for the Temple of the Rats.